fhem/Twilight/README.md

 ## License
 This software is published under the [GNU General Public License 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+## This version vs. the SVN version
+If you install a vanilla FHEM, you will be provided with an older Twilight version.
+If you want to use this much more newer version, you need to exclude the old one from `update`.
+To do so, you need to set the `exclude_from_update` (also) to fhem.de's `FHEM/59_Twilight.pm`, i.e. by

+        attr global exclude_from_update fhem.de.*:FHEM/59_Twilight.pm

+Then you have to add this repository to your FHEM installation and `update` it.

 ## Branching model
 * `stable` contains the current version as delivered by `fhem update` from the [official FHEM Repository](https://svn.fhem.de/trac/browser/trunk/fhem/FHEM/59_Twilight.pm).
 * ``oldstable`` contains the previous release version, just for stability issues.
 Issues for ``oldstable`` are not ``accepted``.